JohnRoos/PowerShell/README.md

 # Modules
 The following modules are available in this repository.
 ### Write-ObjectToSQL
-This Powershell cmdlet inserts properties of an object into a table.
-The table will be created if it doesnt exist.
-The cmdlet accepts object from the pipeline which makes this very useful when you want to easily save the output from a script in a database.
+This cmdlet accepts any type of object and will insert it into a database table, one row per object coming down the pipeline.
+If the table does not exist it will be created based on the properties of the first object in the pipeline.
+You can send pretty much anything to this cmdlet which makes it very useful when you want to quickly save the output from a script to a database.
 ### IniManager
 This module contains 7 cmdlets for managing ini files.
 ### WeatherForecast